danielharrell/open-eyes-lect-2017-18/Open.md

 them, and can no longer open them from within.

 On this account, then, only mere openness could be boundless.
 True openness is always bounded, or closed.
-But perhaps even mere openness must be bounded, to gain any semblance of boundlessness.
+Yet even this much allowance for boundless openness might have to be revoked, if mere openness is not really open, but broken.
+And there is another reason to think that even mere openness must be bounded, to gain any semblance of boundlessness.
 For now consider our deepest state of being, on my earlier suggestion: the open eyes of awareness.
-Here, too, openness has the genuineness of a virtue, but in the sense of a natural power, beneath any cultivated excellence, and inclusive of any corruption that comes to light.
-This scope is made dramatic in the case of Odysseus.
+Here, too, openness has the genuineness of a virtue.
+But this is now in the sense of a natural power, beneath any cultivated excellence, and inclusive of any corruption that comes to light.
+The way that true openness in this deepest sense can incorporate corruption is made dramatic in the case of Odysseus.
 For while his absence allows the suitors to get into his house, his discovery of this will prevent them from getting out.
 And a door that only opens from the outside can still be locked from the inside, to help accomplish and contain the slaughter.
 Mere openness in this case seems only as boundless as true openness lets it be---once we count as true a form of recognition that can countenance even acts of transgression, and see them, if not punish them, for what they are.

 The open eyes of awareness likewise allow us a closer look at the open eyes of Leontius.
 For while his loss of mastery over them may expose him, like a broken jar, to whatever lies outside, this same loss allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
-His boundless eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets.
-And this perfection of outer sight seems matched, even surpassed, by inner sight.
+His boundless eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets; and with nothing for a lid to protect, given this indifference to its contents.
+This perfection of outer sight also seems matched, even surpassed, by inner sight.
 For Leontius is able to denounce his eyes, despite his loss of command.
 "Look for yourselves," he exclaims, "you evil wretches, take your fill of the beautiful sight."
 His eyes remain his, despite their liberation from him.
 For their becoming unbounded results not in blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 To stare is still to see, and in this case to see with an acute sense of the boundary breached in seeing.
 This is another case, then, where mere openness seems only as boundless as true openness lets it be, lest it escape not merely the bounds of better judgment, but even those of simple cognizance, and become an example of nothingness rather than openness.

 And if we turn from the open eyes of Leontius to our own, we can better see how the truth of openness might lie in